cash-compass/main/README.md

 If the program does not work as expected, double-check that you have the most up-to-date repository downloaded.
 An outdated repository may lead to errors.
 ## Features

+CashCompass offers a range of features to enhance users' financial experience, as outlined below:

+Income and Transactions Tracking:
+Users can input their daily income and expenses through dedicated buttons.
+To help users understand their financial flow, the tool provides category options, enabling them to track where their money is coming from and where it’s being spent.

+User Creation and Login System:
+To securely store user data, CashCompass includes a robust user profile system.
+New users can create profiles to save their financial information for future reference.
+Additionally, the system employs strong password encryption to ensure that only authorized users can access their accounts.

+Transaction History:
+After saving their data, users can review their current balance and past transactions.
+This feature provides a clear view of spending habits, showing how much they’ve spent and where the money has gone.

+Pie Chart Visualization:
+To further assist users in understanding their spending patterns, the tool includes a pie chart feature.
+This chart provides a detailed breakdown of transactions by category, illustrating how much of their income is allocated to each category.

 ## Testing and Running

 ## Contributors